Call: (801) 797-3663

 Follow Us

-• Solid Custom Floor Coatings - Vetran Owned Business
+• Solid Garage Floor Coatings of Utah - Vetran Owned Business

 • Utah Garage Floor Coatings, LLC is a Screened & Approved HomeAdvisor Pro

-• Solid Custom Floor Coatings - HBA Northern Wasatch
+• Solid Garage Floor Coatings of Utah - HBA Northern Wasatch